Mikejo5000/vsts-docs-pr/docs/user-guide/work-web-portal.md

 ---

-# Navigating in the web portal
+# Navigate in the web portal

 [!INCLUDE [temp](../_shared/version-vsts-tfs-all-versions.md)]